aconstlink/twitch_irc_bot/README.md

 You as the broadcaster is using the bot.
 You should not pass the bot to someone else due to confidential data used if you are using a confidential client application.
 If you are using a public client application, you can actually pass your bot around!
 You could even ship it with your game.

 ### 1 Create a Twitch Account for your bot
 The regular way to create you a bot is to create new Twitch account.
-In for this account, create a confidential client with a client_id and a client_secret.
-We need to create a confidential client because otherwise the process of refreshing the user token will not work.
+For this account, go to its developer console and create a confidential/public client application with a client_id and an optional client_secret. -We need to create a confidential client because otherwise the process of refreshing the user token will not work.
 The refresh token will not refresh the user token and is quickly expired.
-Also the device_code will expire quickly, so the user need to regularly and manually authorize the bot.
+Also the device_code will expire quickly, so the user need to regularly and manually authorize the bot.-

 Creating a separate Twitch account for your bot is optional.
 You could also use your own account where you broadcast.